HKanoje/AI-Agents/README.md

 - Each folder is standalone and self-documented

 ---
+## 🙏 Acknowledgments

+A big **thank you to Hugging Face** for their incredible **AI Agents course**, which served as the inspiration and learning foundation for this project.

+The concepts, workflows, and code explored here were directly influenced by the hands-on lessons and guidance provided throughout the course.
+Massive respect to the instructors and contributors for making advanced agent tooling approachable and practical.

+---

 > Check out the individual `README.md` in each folder for detailed documentation and usage examples.